This page will help you understand Florida alcohol laws and avoid expensive fines or even jail. Not to mention time and embarrassment.

 Lending an ID to someone is punishable by 60 days in jail and a $500.00 fine.
 Using someone else’s ID carries the same penalties.
 And the state may suspend the licenses of both people for one year.

 Florida law requires drivers to submit to a BAC test if police request it.
-The state punishes drivers who use their right under the U.S. Constitution to decline.
+The state punishes drivers who use their Constitutional right to decline.
 The punishment is suspension of the driver’s license for one year.
-A second refusal on another occasion results in suspension for 18 months..
+A second refusal on another time results in suspension for 18 months..

 People are “under the influence” if they have a BAC of 0.08% or higher.
-Alternatively, if alcohol and/or drugs is impacting them to a degree which impairs their normal abilities.
+Or if alcohol and/or drugs is impacting them to a degree which impairs their normal abilities.
 Or with a BAC of 0.05% or higher if there is any evidence of being “under the influence.”
+Of course, that’s in the opinion of the arresting officer.
+Clearly, that is very, very subjective.

 Penalties for a first offense are jail for up to six months and a fine of up to $500.
 For a second, it’s jail for up to nine months and a fine of up to $1,000.
 And for a third, it’s prison for up to a year and a fine up to $2,500.